PDP-11 architecture: Commercial Instruction Set (CIS)

-The Commercial Instruction Set, known as CIS or CIS11, adds string and binary coded decimal (BCD) instructions used by COBOL and DIBOL.
+The Commercial Instruction Set, known as CIS or CIS11, adds string and binary-coded decimal (BCD) instructions used by COBOL and DIBOL.
 It was implemented by optional microcode in the 11/23/24, and by an add-in module in the 11/44 and one version of the 11/74.

 Strings are represented by two 16-bit integers stored in any two of the general-purpose registers, or as two 16-bit values in subsequent locations in memory.
 One is designated "n", which is the length up to 64 kB, and the other "A", which is a pointer to the start of the character data in memory.
 Together, an n/A pair indicates the location and length of the string.

-The basic operations are MOVEC, MOVTC and MOVRC, which move the character data in memory from the location indicated in one n/A pair to the location in a second n/A. MOVECI, MOVTCI and MOVRCI did the same but with the locations indicated by n/A pairs in memory instead of registers.
-MOVEC/MOVECI simply copies the data from one location to another.
-MOVRC/MOVRCI reverses the original string into the destination.
-In all of the move instructions, if the source is shorter than the destination, the destination is padded, if the source is longer, it is truncated.
+The string copy operations are MOVEC, MOVTC and MOVRC.
+MOVEC copies the character data in memory from the location indicated in one n/A pair to the location in a second n/A, both in registers, with a third register containing a fill character in its lower 8 bits and zeroes in its upper 8 bits.
+MOVECI does the same but with the locations and fill character stored in memory locations instead of registers.
+In all of the move instructions, if the source is shorter than the destination, the destination is padded with the fill character, and if the source is longer, it is truncated.
 If either occurs, the processor status flags are used to indicate this.
+MOVRC/MOVRCI are similar, but copy backwards to reverse the original string into the destination.

-MOVTC/MOVTCI translates characters during copy using a 256-byte lookup table held in a third n/A pair, with the A pointing to the start of the table and the lower eight bits of n being an ASCII code used to fill the destination string if the source string is shorter.
-Translations use the source string's ASCII value as an index number and copy the value in the translation table at that index into the destination string.
-This can be used for EBCDIC conversions, for instance, by placing the corresponding EBCDIC character code for the mapped ASCII codes in the table.
+MOVTC/MOVTCI translate characters during copy using a 256-byte lookup table, the beginning of which is pointed to by another register in MOVTC or a 16-bit pointer in memory in MOVTCI.
+Translations use the source string's character values as index numbers and copy the value in the translation table at that index into the destination string.
+This can be used for EBCDIC to ASCII conversions by placing the corresponding ASCII character code for the mapped EBCDIC codes in the table.
 The character "E" is character 69 in ASCII and 197 in EBCDIC, so to convert EBCDIC to ASCII one would make a table of 256 bytes with a 69 in location 197.
-When MOVTC is called and sees a 197 in the original string, it will output 97 in the new string, performing the conversion.
+When MOVTC is called and sees a 197 in the original string, it will look in location 197 of the table, find the 97, and output that in the new string, performing the conversion.